All Episodes

 And there was no defense there.

-And I I understand people's right to protest.
+And I understand people's right to protest.

 Peacefully, please.

-You know, these these stores that are being destroyed and looted and burned, they may never come back.
+You know, these stores that are being destroyed and looted and burned, they may never come back.

 We've seen that movie before, also.

-Especially as now people have been struggling.
+We don't want that, especially as now people have been struggling.

 We're trying to get out of the struggle financially.